The fan reception to Jar Jar summed up in one image.

-- Oh Lord, Jar Jar Binks (who was introduced during the Star Wars Prequel Trilogy) gets a lot of hate, so much so that the German version of this wiki named the trope Der Jar Jar and the Russian sister site to This Very Wiki named the trope after him too.
+- Oh Lord, Jar Jar Binks (who was introduced during the Star Wars Prequel Trilogy) gets a lot of hate, so much so that the German and Russian versions of this site named The Scrappy after him.
 Many would argue the fact that he's considered an alien caricature of Jamaican people makes him an Ethnic Scrappy as well.
 None of them found this supposed Plucky Comic Relief character either plucky or comical—and frankly somebody they needed relief from!
 (Discuss!)
 He is such an infamous character, that there have been at least 32 fansites dedicated solely to bashing him.
 It seems George Lucas got the message, giving Jar Jar Binks a smaller role in Attack of the Clones and giving him only a few cameos in Revenge of the Sith, and that's not even getting to the Expanded Universe - one reviewer in particular noted that seeing Jar Jar suspended in carbonite was the highlight of The Force Unleashed.

 - Especially irritating in that BRIAN BLESSED's Boss Nass could have fulfilled the same role as many found him genuinely amusing in his few appearances.